Polynomials - Long Division

 "Missing" Terms

-Sometimes there will be "missing terms" (example: there may be an x3, but no x2).
+There can be "missing terms" (example: there may be an x3, but no x2).
 In that case either leave gaps, or include the missing terms with a coefficient of zero.

 Example: